 Waterford to Kilkenny – Combining Historical Trails

-Via two routes, I was able to immerse myself in a journey that quite literally paved the timeline of conquest and cultivation – in Kilkenny’s Medieval Mile and Waterford’s Viking Triangle.
-Each safeguards their city’s early beginnings, while a modern vibrancy grows around it.
-And if you are debating Waterford or Kilkenny, don’t.
-Find the time to immerse yourself in both cities, as they have such different historical offerings.
+I immersed myself in a journey that paved the timeline of conquest and cultivation via two routes – in Kilkenny’s Medieval Mile and Waterford’s Viking Triangle.
+Each safeguards its city’s early beginnings while a modern vibrancy grows around it.

 READ MORE: Kilkenny Medieval Mile – The First Medieval Capital of Ireland.